Genetic Health - Making Informed Choices

 Inflammation - the release of inflammatory substances is controlled by genes that govern inflammation.
 So if you have inflammatory genes that are continually “switched on” the inflammatory response will persist.

-Vitamin D - the vitamin D receptor gene (VDR)accounts for around 70% of the entire genetic influence on bone density, playing an important role in calcium homeostasis (balance), bone cell growth and differentiation, and intestinal calcium absorption.
+Vitamin D - the vitamin D receptor gene (VDR) accounts for around 70% of the entire genetic influence on bone density.
+It plays an important role in calcium homeostasis (balance), bone cell growth and differentiation, and intestinal calcium absorption.

 Insulin resistance - those with lowered sensitivity to insulin genes, have a limited ability to respond to the hormone’s action.

-Other genetic health areas available to test for, include - detox effectiveness, sleep issues, histamine intolerance and reduced methylation (the process of DNA repair) which can impact immune and heart function.
+Other genetic health areas available to test for, include - histamine intolerance and your ability to detox effectively, sleep well, and methylate (the process of DNA repair).

 Connecting with your unique genome can be an empowering and fascinating experience.
 But it’s not for everyone.
-If you're someone who would worry about a genetic predisposition to a particular health condition, then it might be wise to avoid DNA testing.
+If you would worry knowing that you had a genetic predisposition to a particular health condition, then it might be wise to avoid DNA testing.